 A graduate student must maintain a cumulative GPA of 3.00 or greater to remain in good standing.
 A student failing to maintain a minimum cumulative GPA of 3.0 will be placed on academic probation.
 If the cumulative GPA is raised to at least 3.00 at the end of the next academic quarter, the student is no longer on probation.
-If the cumulative GPA has not risen to 3.00 at the end of the next academic quarter, the student may be placed on probation a total of two times.
+If the cumulative GPA has not risen to 3.00 at the end of the next academic quarter, the student will be dismissed from the program.
+A student may be placed on probation a total of two times.
 If their GPA falls below a 3.00 a third time, the student will be dismissed from the program.